Alicia Nicki Washington

 Alicia Nicki Washington is an American computer scientist, author, and professor at Duke University.
 She is the author of the book Unapologetically Dope.
 She was the first Black woman to earn a Doctor of Philosophy in Computer Science from North Carolina State University in 2005.

 Early life and education

 Washington learned how to code from her mother, who was a programmer at IBM, while growing up in Durham, North Carolina.

+Growing up Washington experienced the most diversity within her girl scout troop; and Washington said that it encouraged community between everyone outside of school, despite her growing up in a mostly black community and others in white communities.

 Washington said that at 12, she was told by her teacher that she "gave blacks a bad rep." She has also highlighted racist student reviews of her collegiate teaching referring to her as "rude" or "disrespectful".

 Washington attended undergraduate school at Johnson C. Smith University, obtaining a Bachelor of Science in mathematics in 2000.
 She earned her Master of Science in 2002 and her Doctor of Philosophy (PhD) in 2005 in Computer Science (CS) from North Carolina State University (NC State).
+Of the students who have graduated from this university, Washington was also the first Black woman to receive a computer science Ph.D.